EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ### Understanding the Lifetimes in Rust is difficult

-This concept is also I haven't seen elsewhere, Lifetimes are used to manually tell the compiler the duration (lifetime) of a variable, in cases where the compiler cannot infer it automatically.
-Once you understand them, lifetimes are simple in practice but they can reduce the readability of the code, especially if you have never seen them before.
+I haven't read about this concept elsewhere, Lifetimes are used to manually tell the compiler the duration (lifetime) of a variable, in cases where the compiler cannot infer it automatically.
+Once you grasp the concept, lifetimes are simple in practice but they can reduce the readability of the code, especially if you have never seen them before.

 ![How it feels when you first read about lifetimes](https://i.imgflip.com/972opz.jpg "How it feels when you first read about lifetimes")